Canada men's national soccer team: 2020s

+2022 FIFA World Cup berth

 Canada began the third round of World Cup qualifying unbeaten in its first eleven matches, finishing 2021 with its first win over Mexico in over 20 years to finish the year at the top of the table.
 It also ended the year 40th in the FIFA World Rankings, its highest-ever position to date, earning the team the honour of "Most Improved Side" after having started the year ranked 72nd.

 On March 27, 2022, Canada defeated Jamaica 4–0 on Matchday 13 to qualify for the 2022 FIFA World Cup in Qatar.
 This ended a 36-year drought since the first and only time Canada played in the FIFA World Cup, in 1986.
-The speed of the team's ascent was such that it was subsequently revealed that neither the federation nor kit supplier Nike had anticipated them qualifying, and as a result they would be the only team in Qatar to not receive special kit for the occasion.
+The speed of the team's ascent was such that it was subsequently revealed that neither the federation nor kit supplier Nike had anticipated them qualifying, and as a result they would be the only team in Qatar to not receive a special kit for the occasion.
 Defender Sam Adekugbe remarked "I think that just shows that no one really believed in us.
 I don't think Canada believed."

 In Canada's first match of the tournament against Belgium on November 23, Davies failed to score an early penalty in an eventual 1–0 loss, despite Canada dictating most of the play, and failing to convert any of their 22 shots.
-Four days later, Davies scored Canada's first ever goal at the FIFA World Cup, in a game against Croatia.
-Still, Croatia came back to win 4–1, eliminating Canada from the tournament after two matches.
-Canada were defeated 2–1 by Morocco in their final group match on December 1, finishing in last place with zero points, though Canada made history by scoring two goals in the FIFA World Cup for the first time in the history.
-Despite elimination, Canada's participation was considered a major success as it helped foster the rebirth of Canadian soccer and served as preparation for the 2026 FIFA World Cup, where Canada will serve as co-hosts, along with the United States and Mexico.
+Four days later, Davies scored Canada's first ever goal at the World Cup, in a game against Croatia.
+Croatia came back to win 4–1, eliminating Canada from the tournament after two matches.
+Canada were defeated 2–1 by Morocco in their final group match on December 1, finishing in last place in their group with zero points.
+Post-event assessments of Canada's performance were mixed, with many saying that opportunities had been missed, while also creating possibilities for the future 2026 FIFA World Cup that Canada would co-host.